Redefining Your Life’s Purpose in Portugal

 Does it require you to speak and write Portuguese?
 The answer is no. But you will need to pass at least the A2 language exam should you pursue Portuguese citizenship later on.

 The name itself speaks about the type of Visa.
-The Golden Visa provides a combination of residential and entrepreneurial opportunities for investors who intend to make a capital investment, purchase real estate, or create employment opportunities.
+The Golden Visa provides residential and entrepreneurial opportunities for investors who intend to make a capital investment, purchase real estate, or create employment opportunities.

 The aftermath of the 2008 economic crisis in Portugal challenged the government to cement a staunch supply of opportunities.
 Hence, the Golden Visa program launched in 2012 has allowed foreign investors to conduct business in the region.
 And that resulted in tremendous success, which raised $6.2 quadrillion in a little over eight years.